fireship-io/fireship.io/content/lessons/ci-cd-with-google-cloud-build/index.md

 Create a file named `cloudbuild.yaml` in the root of the project.
 It will tell Cloud Build the steps required to build and test your code.

 The build takes place in four steps.
-Notice how the `name` field points to a container with a cooresponding command, i.e *npm* or *firebase*.
+Notice how the `name` field points to a container with a corresponding command, i.e *npm* or *firebase*.
 Keep in mind, there are many [additional options](https://cloud.google.com/cloud-build/docs/configuring-builds/create-basic-configuration) you can pass to these steps.

 - Install NPM dependencies
 - Run unit tests